Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 The tricky part is that we do not know the explicit form of the MLE which is not necessarily equal to $\BZ$.
 In order to show the convergence of iterates to the MLE, we start with proving the power iteration essentially gives a contraction mapping on $\mathcal{N}_{\eps}\cap \mathcal{N}_{\xi,\infty}$.
 Define

 Then the power iteration is equivalent to:

-Now, we will prove that $\PP_n\circ {\cal L}$ is a contraction mapping, by investigating ${\cal L}$ and $\PP_n$ individually.
-Ideally, if we manage to prove that $\PP_n\circ {\cal L}$ maps $\mathcal{N}_{\eps}\cap \mathcal{N}_{\xi,\infty}$ to itself, then the proof is done which follows from the contraction mapping theorem.
-However, it remains unclear how to prove this statement.
-Instead, we will show that the iterates $\{\BS^{\ell}\}_{\ell=0}^{\infty}$ from the projected power method stay in the region of contraction.
+Now, we will prove that $\PP_n\circ {\cal L}$ is a contraction mapping, by investigating ${\cal L}$ and $\PP_n$ individually. { The main result in this subsection is Lemma~\ref{lem:con}.} Ideally, if we manage to prove that $\PP_n\circ {\cal L}$ maps $\mathcal{N}_{\eps}\cap \mathcal{N}_{\xi,\infty}$ to itself, then the proof is done which follows from the contraction mapping theorem.
+However, it remains unclear how to prove/disprove this statement.
+Instead, we will show that the iterates $\{\BS^{\ell}\}_{\ell=0}^{\infty}$ from the projected power method stay in the basin of attraction.
 We will address this issue in the next subsection.

 \begin{lemma} Suppose $\BX$ and $\BY\in \Od(d)^{\otimes n}$ with $d_F(\BX,\BZ) \leq \eps\sqrt{nd}$ and $d_F(\BY,\BZ)\leq \eps\sqrt{nd}$, it holds

 where

 Under the assumption